aritrabiswas2004/devops-with-kubernetes/the-project/README.md

 # TODO List Application

-The answers for The Project was done in a seperate repo for exercises `3.6` - `3.12`.
-See the links below
+The answers for The Project was done in a seperate repo from exercise `3.6` and onwards and their releases are given below.
+See the links below.

 ### [Project Repository](https://github.com/aritrabiswas2004/mooc-the-project)